Chesapeake Bay Foundation Website

 Definition

 We restructured the information architecture to make it easier for users to find what they need.
-The pathways we established aimed to elevate what is most important to visitors - nature, wildlife, and community - and from there, connect visitors to opportunities to learn, get involved, and support the Bay.
+The established pathways aimed to elevate what is most important to visitors - nature, wildlife, and community - and from there, connect them to opportunities to learn, get involved, and support the Bay.
+The new structure applied taxonomies which introduced relationships between CBF’s initiatives, programs, priorities, and events.
+These relationships enabled us to promote related content across the site, connecting users to actions based on their interests or location.

 Design

-The final website celebrates the Bay.
-It encourages users to explore the ecosystems that are in and around the Bay, learn about the health of the Bay, and find local opportunities to get involved.
+The final website encourages users to explore the ecosystems that are in and around the Bay, learn about the health of the Bay, and find local opportunities to get involved.

 Visit cbf.org